ikurotime/GeoWeather/README.md

 ```

 - Go to `index.html`
-- Replace the API Key from Google Maps API with your key, availible [here](https://mapsplatform.google.com/intl/es-419_ALL/)
+- Replace the API Key from Google Maps API with your key, available [here](https://mapsplatform.google.com/intl/es-419_ALL/)

 ```
 <script async